 When the sun is at its hottest, the entire family will enjoy cooling down at Water Play!
 My girls, like all kids, ran around trying to guess which water jets would be the next to fire out water.
 Water Play was great for all ages, we saw babies being walked by their parents, and big kids like mine enjoying a soak.

 Hop on a train, coast in the bumper boats, and relax on the swans.
 Check the Centreville website on the day you’re planning to visit.
 They have a scrolling ticker at the top with their hours and any ride closures and park updates you’ll need to know.
 This makes it easy to circumvent any disappointment when you arrive.

 How Much is Centreville?

-To visit Centreville you will need to pay for 2-3 things: your GO Train ticket, your ferry ride to Centre Island and your park admission.
-Take advantage of the online discount and skip the line at Centreville when you buy your tickets in advance!
+To visit Centreville you will need to pay for 3 things: your GO Train ticket, your ferry ride to Centre Island and your park admission.
+Take advantage of the online discount and skip the line at Centreville by pre-purchasing your tickets in advance.
 Each Pass entitles one individual to enjoy unlimited rides for the day.
 There are height restrictions in place for various rides.
 Each ride also takes tickets, which you can see info on here.

 GO Train Fares:

 Adult weekend tickets are $10.00 for a one-day pass (on a Saturday, Sunday or Holiday) and $15 for the entire weekend of GO Train travelling.
 Children under 12 ride free.
 You can see your exact fare here on the GO Transit website.